WheelOfPython/Hill_Climb_in_Godot/README.md

 It seems to work fine, but it doesn't look as good as the Unity physics of the original Hill Climb.

 Note: The terrain generation algorithm is forked from this github page: https://github.com/kidscancode/godot3_procgen_demos

+# How to Open
+Open Godot -> click on Import -> navigate to the downloaded folder and choose main.tsch